 Effective January 25, 2016, NIH has established a formal initiative that requires most NIH and AHRQ research grant applications to comply with the NIH Policy on Rigor and Reproducibility.

 For more information, see the official notice: http://grants.nih.gov/grants/guide/notice-files/NOT-OD-16-011.html

-This guide contains resources and tools that will help biomedical researchers to meet Rigor and Reproducibility Requirements from NIH.
+These resources and tools will help biomedical researchers to meet Rigor and Reproducibility Requirements from NIH.